Cart

 Finding a great mattress under $1500 is completely achievable, but it helps to know what to look for.
 This price point is the sweet spot where you can find high-quality materials and thoughtful features without the luxury markup.
 Instead of just looking at the price tag, focusing on a few key characteristics will help you choose a mattress that provides incredible comfort and support for years to come.
 Think of it as a checklist for better sleep.
 From the construction to the feel, these are the details that separate a good mattress from a great one.

-Check the Materials and Build Quality
+Why Materials and Build Quality Matter

 A mattress is an investment in your well-being, so you want one that’s built to last.
 The quality of the materials directly impacts its lifespan and how well it supports you night after night.
 Look for mattresses made with durable components like high-density foams or sturdy steel coils.
 These materials resist sagging and dipping over time, ensuring your spine stays properly aligned.
 A well-built mattress will maintain its shape and supportive qualities, giving you a consistent and comfortable sleep surface.
 When you’re exploring different types of mattresses, pay attention to the details in the description; they often tell you a lot about the product’s durability.